vidyasonawane/RahulMahale.io/content/blogs/Creating-new-Disk-partition-and-formatting-it-in-Linux.md

 categories = ["technical blogs"]
 +++

 __Disk utility__ can also be used to create new partitions and prepare them for use.
 Once a partition has been created, it must be formatted with a file system before it can be used.
-The standard file system used in Red Hat Enterprise Linux is ext4,the _Fourth Extended File system_.
+The standard file system used in Red Hat Enterprise Linux is ext4, the _Fourth Extended File system_.

 In order to use the file system, we need to associate it with a _mount point_, and _empty directory_ on a file system that is already available.
 Then the contents of that file system can be browsed as if they are the contents of the mount point directory.
 This is called as _mounting the file system on the mount point_.